PearcePunisher/Astro-Testing/README.md

 **The objective of this project is to allow for an easy way to modify a WordPress Database using our custom-built `WickedAPI`.
 In conjuction with the GP Populate Anything plugin from GravityWiz, it's used to update dropdown fields dynamically so that the options are always up-to-date.**

-_I do NOT have the slightest clue what I'm doing.
-I'm straight up winging this, so please don't judge too harsly._
+_I haven't the slightest clue what I'm doing.
+I'm straight up winging this, so please don't judge too harsly <3._

 # Current dependencies / Frameworks